Australia is a global leader when it comes to effective licensing and regulation of commercial Remotely Pilot Aircraft System (RPAS) operations.

 - If you want to fly a drone heavier than 7kg but less than 25kg (such as the Matrice 600) you will require an RePL (up to 7kg), AND a Heavy Lift endorsement

 Type of Licences

 Now that we understand the licensing requirements of different Remotely Piloted Aircraft Systems (RPAS), its time to look at the different types of Licenses and certifications.

 The remote pilot’s licence is the most basic licence required by commercial pilots.
 A remote pilot licence (RePL) is your individual permission to fly.
 It allows you to fly for or be employed by a certified operator.
 This is the holder of a remotely pilot aircraft (RPA) operator’s certificate, or ReOC.
 On its own, a RePL does not grant you additional operational benefits, opportunities or indemnities when compared to someone flying in the sub 2kg category.
 It must be used in conjunction with a ReOC.

 This form of licence is ideal for someone looking to join an existing drone company as a pilot.

 All businesses that utilize drones for commercial gain must hold a Remote Operators Certificate (ReOC).
 Only one ReOC is required per business and all pilots that operate for the business are bound but the procedure, exemptions and endorsements contained within the document.

 A remote operators certificate is required by anyone looking to integrate drones into their current business operations or start their own RPAS business.

 In summary, the above content sums up how to operate your drone commercially in Australia.
-If you’re looking to become a commercial drone operator, train with the No #1 drone pilot training academy which conducts training in Brisbane, Sydney, Melbourne, Perth, Adelaide, Cairns, Hobart etc. Click here to find out more about the courses.
+If you’re looking to become a commercial drone operator, take a look out our available course packages.
+We offer training in Brisbane, Sydney, Melbourne, Perth, Adelaide, Cairns, Hobart.